dsmiller95/dsmiller95.github.io/content TODO/2024-04-25-tdd-grid-games/index.md

 ## Command Pattern and Immutability

-Another valuable aspect of this approach is how we modify the world state.
-Every one of the tests will interact with the world via some variation of ApplyCommands/ApplyCommandsAndTick , which generate a new world-state to assert against.
-In the previous example, these are abstracted behind a helper struct `MovementCommands`.
-All this struct does is construct a set of commonly used commands linked to the given entity id, to make tests easier to write.
-For example, `mv.jump = DungeonCommandFactory.JumpEntity(id) = new JumpCommand(id)`.
+In order to write tests in this way, we use both the command pattern and immutability of the world state object.
+To some degree this is optional, but I find that these approaches fit together very well in practice.
+We see usage of the command pattern via the helper `MovementCommands` struct.
+This struct contains a set of commonly used commands linked to the given entity id, to make tests easier to write.
+For example, `mv.jump == DungeonCommandFactory.JumpEntity(id) == new JumpCommand(id)` .
+We see evidence of immutability in the repeated use of `World = World`, keeping the `World` field up-to-date with all commands.

 The command pattern is useful in Gobbies to manage the valid entry-points into the system while maintaining immutability.
 Other games with smaller interfaces wouldn't need to go this far.
+The story is similar for usage of immutability.
+There is significant developement and performance overhead to implementing immutable data structures, but it forces many good practices which are useful when building something complex.

+I'll demonstrate some of these advantages via examples as best I can!
+They may end up a little contrived because the majority of the benefits here come from avoiding footguns, rather than making simple examples simpler.

 Keeping the world state immutable helps keep your guns pointed away from your feet.
 In my experience, this makes it much harder to maintain complex dependencies between objects, or relying on object references directly.
 Instead every entity in the game needs to track its references via Ids, or ideally hold no references to other objects at all if possible.
 This also applies to external users of the system.
 If the game's UI held direct references to game entities then object reference identity becomes a part of the system under test!
 Thus the test harness must also assert that specific game entities are not re-created or swapped out with different instances.
 If we had to test in this way, we could no longer assert only off of the world state.
 We would need to hold on to object references and assert against those references.

 ### Immutability examples

-In addition, an immutable world makes it much easier to avoid modifying the state of entities directly from the UI or other external systems.
+One footgun we'd like to avoid is mutating entities directly from the UI or other external systems.
 If we allowed mutation of game entities via object references it would be very tempting to write something simple like so:
 ```csharp
 if (Input.KeyDown(this.dashKey)) {
   Player.MoveForward(2);